 Currently, tuition benefits for undergraduate programs for the employee, spouse, and eligible dependents are non-taxable.
 Tuition benefits for employees for graduate courses (up to a maximum value of $5,250 per year) are currently tax-free as well.

-University Retirees, their spouses and eligible dependent children continue to be eligible for tuition remission benefits upon the employee’s retirement from the University.
+University retirees, their spouses and eligible dependent children as of the date of retirement continue to be eligible for tuition remission benefits upon the employee’s retirement from the University.
+In order to be an eligible retiree, you must have obtained age 55 with at least 10 years of service prior to retirement.

 For any employee who has completed ten or more years of continuous service, and becomes disabled and is approved for coverage under the University’s long term disability program, the employee, the spouse and eligible dependent children will continue to be eligible for tuition remission.